 What Is Fire Insurance?

-As mentioned above, many homeowner’s insurance policies cover damage from fire.
+As mentioned above, many homeowner’s insurance policies cover fire insurance.
 However, the limits of each policy could make the coverage inadequate.
 Additional fire coverage can be purchased, which can protect homes and personal items in the event that the homeowner’s insurance policy does not pay enough to replace or repair them.

 Fire insurance policies can cover damage from the fire, as well as damage from water and smoke.
 They also often cover additional living expenses and loss of use.
 Many policies provide different coverage amounts depending on the source of the fire—for instance, a claim for a fire from a cooking accident may pay out a different amount than a claim for a fire from a natural disaster.